My passive preoccupation for some time has been on the subject of therapists.

 I planned that after turning it over in my mind a few more times, I’ll put up a post.

 Tonight, I’m envisioning the million things I need to do tomorrow and in all that, I remember my thoughts on therapy.

-Some people are perhaps at the sight of the word ”therapist”, without thinking they may say ‘God forbid’.
+Some people perhaps at the sight of the word ”therapist”, without thinking, they say ‘God forbid’.
 That’s cool.
 God forbid.

 It’s just that therapy is broader than the narrow stream you’ve perceived it to be while watching T.V.

 A therapist’s goal is to help patients make decisions and clarify their feelings in order to solve problems.
 Therapists provide support and guidance, while helping patients make effective decisions within the overall structure of support.

 What I fancy about therapy appointments, even though I’ve never been to any one are:

 - The comfy offices.
 They probably have tips for interior designs peculiar to their profession.
 You do know that your dwelling place affects your mental health, right?
 It does.
 I may one day do a post on that, it does.

 - The fact that you can have me-time.
 You can just talk and talk and you’ll be listened to and listened to.
 Intriguing right?
 You’re not careful to not dominate the conversation, rather it’s all yours to dominate.
 You’re sure the therapist isn’t thinking let this girl finish her statement so I can share my own woes too.

 - The fact that silence is allowed.
 I don’t understand this restless urge by people to constantly fill silence.
 Silence isn’t always a void.
 It doesn’t have to be filled.
 A little quiet please.